 All applications to the student competition must be submitted through the SSRC application portal by the posted deadline.

-- One letter of reference, to be written by the applicantís advisor or the faculty member who can best speak to the applicantís research interests and abilities (uploaded to the online portal by referee)
+- One letter of reference, to be written by the applicant's advisor or the faculty member who can best speak to the applicant's research interests and abilities (uploaded to the online portal by referee).

 All necessary instructions for submitting an application are included within the online portal itself.
-Applicants should read the Frequently Asked Questions for Prospective Students should they have any questions about completing the application.
-For questions not answered through the FAQ section, please contact program staff at email@example.com.
+Applicants with questions about the application process should read the Frequently Asked Questions for Prospective Student Applicants before contacting DPDF program staff.
+For any remaining questions, contact staff at email@example.com.

 Student applications will be evaluated on the basis of the following criteria:

-Preliminary summer research plans.
-Preliminary summer plans must justify the necessity and relevance of undertaking on-site, empirical investigations-whether qualitative, quantitative, archival, or library-based related to the dissertation topic.
-Students should describe the kinds of investigations they expect to pursue and sources they might consult and outline a research timetable.
-It is recommended that students make formal and professional contacts at their research sites.
+Connection between summer research plans and proposal development.
+The program’s goal is to help students explore the potential value of different research methods and approaches rather than than to get a head start in completing their dissertation research.
+Therefore, preliminary summer plans must explain how undertaking exploratory empirical investigations-whether qualitative, quantitative, archival, library-based or other-can contribute to the development of their dissertation proposals.
+Students should describe the kinds of investigations they expect to pursue, sources they might consult, and how they might explore alternative methodologies.
+It is recommended, though not required that students make prior formal and professional contacts at their research sites.